gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 (TODO: illustration comparing high/low toe angle toeboxes)

-Furthermore, when you look at the toebox from the side, you can see that some are more flat while others give your toes a lot of vertical space.
+Furthermore, when you look at toeboxes from the side, you can see that some are more flat while others give your toes a lot of vertical space.
-The latter indicate a shoe that wants your toes curled up against the front of the toebox, while a flatter toebox accomodates a less pressurised, more natural fit.
+The latter indicate a shoe that wants your toes curled up against the front of the toebox, while a flatter toebox accomodates a less pressurised, more natural fit with the toes laying flatter.
+When you have difficulties enduring the pressure of a shoe that curls your toes against the front, sizing a tall toebox up to make your toes lay flat in it will leave a lot of empty space on top of your toes.

 #### Men’s & Women’s?
 What’s the Deal?